ericscharff/configfiles/README.md

 # Configuration files

-These are files that typically live in my home directory of a linux distribution.
+These are files that typically live in my home directory of a Linux distribution.